 We hold the following data collections that contain various different types of data about individuals and populations:

 - Hospital Episode Statistics (HES) – We hold pseudonymised records about health care and treatment you may have received in any English hospital in the form of Hospital Episode Statistics (HES).
 This includes inpatient and day case admissions, outpatient appointments and Accident and Emergency attendances.
-This data is supplied by NHS Digital (previously the Health and Social Care Information Centre) to us under a data sharing agreement.
+This data is supplied by NHS England (previously NHS Digital) to us under a data sharing agreement.
 We do not hold identifiable hospital data.

-- Mortality data – Primary Care Mortality data set data is supplied to us by NHS digital which includes information on date of birth, date of death, the cause of death, place and postcode of death, usual address and postcode of the deceased, their NHS number and maiden name, the name of the certifier, GP practice and name of coroner (where relevant).
-Our access to the data is limited to residents of Southampton, deaths occurring in Southampton and those patients registered with Southampton Clinical Commissioning Group.
-This data is only supplied to us by NHS Digital under a data sharing agreement and data disclosure controls.
+- Mortality data – Primary Care Mortality data set data is supplied to us by NHS England which includes information on date of birth, date of death, the cause of death, place and postcode of death, usual address and postcode of the deceased, their NHS number and maiden name, the name of the certifier, GP practice and name of coroner (where relevant).
+Our access to the data is limited to residents of Southampton, deaths occurring in Southampton and those patients registered with NHS Hampshire, Southampton and Isle of Wight Sub-ICB (Integrated Care Board) Location.
+This data is only supplied to us by NHS England under a data sharing agreement and data disclosure controls.

-- Civil Registrations – Births data – This dataset provides us with access to identifiable data about the number of births that occur within our geographical boundary as an Upper Tier Local Authority and Southampton Clinical Commissioning Group.
+- Civil Registrations – Births data – This dataset provides us with access to identifiable data about the number of births that occur within our geographical boundary as an Upper Tier Local Authority and NHS Hampshire, Southampton and Isle of Wight Sub-ICB Location.
 It includes the address of usual address of residence of the mother, place of birth, postcode of usual residence of the mother, postcode of place of birth of child, NHS number of child and the date of birth of the child.
-This data is only supplied to us by NHS Digital under a data sharing agreement and data disclosure controls.
+This data is only supplied to us by NHS England under a data sharing agreement and data disclosure controls.

 - Vital statistics table – This dataset is aggregated together so that it does not identify individuals.
-It contains data on live and still births, fertility rates, maternity statistics, death registrations and cause of death analysis by our geographical boundaries as an Upper Tier Local Authority and Southampton Clinical Commissioning Group.
-This data is only supplied to us by NHS Digital under a data sharing agreement and data disclosure controls.
+It contains data on live and still births, fertility rates, maternity statistics, death registrations and cause of death analysis by our geographical boundaries as an Upper Tier Local Authority and NHS Hampshire, Southampton and Isle of Wight Sub-ICB Location.
+This data is only supplied to us by NHS England under a data sharing agreement and data disclosure controls.

 - Cancer incidence data – We hold pseudonymised records about cancer registration data.
 Our access is limited to residents of Southampton.
 This includes cancer type, gender, age band at diagnosis, which GP the person is registered at and which neighbourhood (LSOA) the person lives in.
-This data is supplied by NHS Digital (previously the Health and Social Care Information Centre) to us under a data sharing agreement and data disclosure controls.
+This data is supplied by NHS England to us under a data sharing agreement and data disclosure controls.
 We use this data to understand health needs in the city, which also supports GP practices in their service planning.
 We do not identify individual patients using this data, it is used at a population level only.

 What is the legal basis for the use and flow of Public Health data?